dantaylor688/dantaylor688.github.io/_posts/2016-06-02-calculus-of-variations.md

 #### Example ####

-To find the displacement of points on a membrane streched over a region $B$ with boundary values $u|_l=\phi$ we minimize the potential energy
+To find the displacement of points on a membrane streched over a region $B$ with boundary values $\phi$ we minimize the potential energy

 $$
 \frac{\mu}{2}\iint_B u_x^2 + u_y^2 \,dx\,dy